Omac092627/Facade_Design_Pattern/README.md

 Good: Hiding complexity which cannot be refactored away | There is really no known drawbacks to Facade.

-Bad: It provides a unified interface to a set of interfaces in a subsystem.
+More Good: It provides a unified interface to a set of interfaces in a subsystem.
 However, it does not ab ovo prevent clients from using the subsystem interfaces directly.
 So you are not forced to make any unwanted compromises with it.
 It is a win-win situation.

 ## Summary